danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 * Ignoring annual inflation adjustments, comparing all values in today's dollars
 * Mention `npx http-server` for super quick, easy local static server in init or build prototype section
 * Ref stats can life expectancy
-* Obviously there's still a lot of work to do, such as extracting hard-coded numbers to meaningfully named constants, figuring out how to update the numbers from govt data, etc. But its important for a prototype, to STOP development once the idea is validated, otherwise you're creating more work for yourself in porting over more features to the "real thing", or you'll be tempted to make the prototype the real thing, which will burden you with unmaintainable code forever.
+* Obviously there's still a lot of work to do, such as extracting hard-coded numbers to meaningfully named constants, figuring out how to update the numbers from govt data, choosing a JS framework, setting up linting/prettier etc. But its important for a prototype, to STOP development once the idea is validated, otherwise you're creating more work for yourself in porting over more features to the "real thing", or you'll be tempted to make the prototype the real thing, which will burden you with unmaintainable code forever.
 * Screenshot somewhere showing how it looks on a phone? i.e. responsive by default
 * Lessons learned:
   * No doubt faster development time.